BenCaiello/PalmettoBUG/docs/source/Glossary.rst

    A clustering derived by the Leiden unsupervised algorithm acting on a UMAP of the single-cell expression data.
 See :ref:`Leiden-Algorithm`

+.. _merging:
 Merging
 '''''''

-   A manual annotation of an unsupervised clustering (FlowSOM / Leiden), assigning the numerical groups produced by those algorithms to biologically relevant groupings, often merging two or more of the numerical groups into one label.
+   A manual :ref:`annotation` of an :ref:`unsupervised-algorithm` used for clustering (:ref:`FlowSOM` / :ref:`Leiden-Algorithm`), assigning the numerical groups produced by those algorithms to biologically relevant groupings, often merging two or more of the numerical groups into one label.